Are You Ready?

 These same preppers may have spent a lot of money already on their gears, and maybe they also have some textbook knowledge about survival.
 Hey, maybe they watched a lot of YouTube videos.
 So what benefit can they get from knowing all the theory, but they lack actual practice or hands-on training.

-A good example would be having a good trauma kit in the bug-out bags but have no clues on how to apply a tourniquet, or how to dress up a deep wound and to stop the bleeding.
-In the real day, that trauma kit in the hands of someone who have not practiced the theory skill, it most likely useless.
+A good example would be having a good trauma kit in the bug-out bags but having no clues on how to apply a tourniquet, or how to dress up a deep wound and stop the bleeding.
+In the real day, that trauma kit in the hands of someone who has not practiced the theory skill is most likely useless.

 A prepper training for survival scenarios plays one of the essential rules in preparedness.
 And this is something that you should do it together with your family.
 Practice, practice, and more practice makes a person perfect for his duties.

 Muscle memory, it’s what its called in the military; it is what makes any unit fit for action.
 Muscle memory means that you have learned a skill and had training on it until you master it, and then it comes to you as a natural reaction when needed.

 Never Stop Learning…And Practice